keithalewis/papers/arxiv/um.md

 hedge will replicate the option.
 As any trader knows after the second day on a trading floor, no hedge is perfect.

 The Unified Model brings this real world problem to the forefront.
+It is not possible to hedge continuously.
+Traders decide when to hedge based on available informaton.
+Mathematical finance practitioners should help them figure out when and how to adjust their hedge: $\tau_j$ and $\Gamma_j$.
-It does not provide a solution, only a framework for a rigorous mathematical approach to understanding how to value, hedge, and manage the risk involved with trading actual market instruments.
+This model does not provide a solution, only a framework for a rigorous mathematical approach to understanding how to value, hedge, and manage the risk involved with trading actual market instruments.

 <!--
 ### American Option